YOU MAY BE ABLE TO DISCHARGE STUDENT LOANS IN BANKRUPTCY

-Student loan debt is an ever-increasing problem in the United States and has become the second highest consumer debt category, right behind mortgages.
-Many students take out loans with the hope of finding a better job, and wind up struggling to pay them back.
+Student loan debt is an ever-increasing problem in the United States and has become the second-highest consumer debt category, right behind mortgages.
+Many students take out loans with the hope of finding a better job and wind up struggling to pay them back.
 With costs rising faster than salaries, jobs most students get when out of college don’t pay enough to cover their expenses and also meet their student loan obligations.
 Many students find themselves in a financial hole and face mounting debts and bills they cannot pay.
 As a result, student loans have become a large part of the financial burden which leads to filing for bankruptcy.

 It is commonly believed that student loans cannot be discharged in bankruptcy, but, fortunately, this is not always true.
 A knowledgeable bankruptcy lawyer can often find ways for you to obtain relief from at least part of your student loan debt or find resources such as deferments that enable you to get caught up on student loan payments.
 And filing bankruptcy can make it possible for you to get a fresh financial start by wiping out other debts.

 The skilled and seasoned Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer understand that while most people take out student loans with good intentions, unexpected financial problems can happen to anyone.
 We offer a free consultation to evaluate your financial situation by examining your income, your student loans and other debts, and your goals.
-We have years of experience getting people out of debt and will come up with a plan to do the same for you, whether or not you can discharge your student loans.
+We have many years of experience getting people out of debt and will come up with a plan to do the same for you, whether or not you can discharge your student loans.

 While in most instances Ohio student loans cannot be discharged through bankruptcy, there are some circumstances in which a discharge of these loans can happen, so if student loan payments are an issue for you, it pays to see whether you qualify.

 The main way to have student loans discharged in bankruptcy is to prove that paying these loans would impose an “undue hardship.”
-According to Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, student loans used for the cost of attendance, including tuition, books and indirect costs related to your enrollment, can be discharged in bankruptcy only if repayment of the debt “will impose an undue hardship on you and your dependents.”
+According to the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, student loans used for the cost of attendance, including tuition, books, and indirect costs related to your enrollment, can be discharged in bankruptcy only if repayment of the debt “will impose an undue hardship on you and your dependents.”
 The U.S. Bankruptcy Code doesn’t define “undue hardship,” so different jurisdictions and judges interpret the standard differently, and your outcome may depend on your location and the individual judge.

 You can’t get relief unless you make the effort to erase your student loan debt, and most people do not even try.
 According to a study in the American Bankruptcy Law Journal, while only 0.1 percent of student loan debtors who have filed for bankruptcy attempt to discharge their student loans, judges grant a hardship discharge to nearly forty percent of the debtors who seek one.